typelevel/Laika/docs/using-laika/templates.md

   the fragment with the name `footer`), see [Document Fragments] for details.
 * `document.path`: the absolute (virtual) path of the document inside the tree
-* `document.sections`: the section structure of the document which you can loop over with the `@:for` directive described below; the section objects have the following properties:
-    - `id`: the id to use when linking to that section
-    - `title.content`: the formatted title of the document (retaining all inline markup)
-    - `title.text`: the unformatted plain text of the title
-    - `content`: a sequence of further child sections
-* `parent.path` and `root.path`: the path of the immediate parent tree of this document and the path of the root tree
+* `parent.path` the path of the immediate parent tree of this document
-* `parent.title` and `root.title`: the title of the parent and root trees
+* `parent.title` the title of the parent tree
-* `parent.documents` and `root.documents`: the documents of the parent and root tree respectively, these objects have the same properties like the `document` references listed above
-* `parent.subtrees` and `root.subtrees`: the subtrees of the parent and root tree which in turn have the same properties like the `parent` and `root` references listed here
+* `root.title`: the title of the root tree
-* `config`: let's you access any configuration variable, e.g. {{config.autonumbering.scope}}
+* any other path: let's you access any configuration variable, e.g. ${autonumbering.scope}
   refers to the scope attribute from the template example at the beginning of this section.
   You can refer to configuration entries from any of the following sources (which the resolver will try in this order):
+    - a configuration header in the template
     - a configuration header in the corresponding document
-    - a configuration header in the template
     - a configuration file with the name `directory.conf` inside the current directory
     - a configuration file with the name `directory.conf` inside any parent directory
     - a configuration file specified programmatically